29988122/Fate-Grand-Order_Lua/README.md

 # Fate-Grand-Order_Lua
-This script supported CN, EN, JP and TW server.
-KR server support can be added if user - you - can help us!
-Check issue forum for further info.
+This script supported CN, EN, JP and TW server on Android devices and emulators.

-Any of the questions can be asked in the "Issues" section, you don't really have to find my mail address or DM me on reddit, I'm always here.
+Any of the questions can be asked in the "Issues" section.
 Don't be shy xD

 Please consider Star our repo to encourage us if this script is useful to you : )